AkimZmerli/AkimZmerli/README.md

 > *"I don't just write code with AI—I navigate AI as its own powerful operating system.
 This is the mutation that sets me apart in the current crowd of developers."*

+This is too much for the human eye compress this part. no dot notation, write in text form
 ## 🚀 The AI-Native Developer

 Based in **Leipzig, Germany** , I represent the next evolution in software development—a mutation in the traditional developer paradigm.
 While others see AI as a tool, **I treat it as a sophisticated operating system that requires mastery to navigate effectively**.